 (iii) can be expected to prepare and publish all information necessary for an informed market to take place in the applicant issuer’s securities;

-(e) the directors of the issuer are informed of any amendments to the applicable regulations;
+[moved to sponsor responsibilities, which are also applicable to DAs]

-(f) regularly review the issuer’s actual trading performance and financial condition to ensure that price sensitive information is announced; and
+(e) it regularly review the issuer’s actual trading performance and financial condition to ensure that price sensitive information is announced; and

-(g) at least one of its approved executives attends all board meetings of the issuer, in an advisory capacity, to ensure that all applicable regulations are complied with.
+(f) at least one of its approved executives attends all board meetings of the issuer, in an advisory capacity, to ensure that all applicable regulations are complied with; and

+(g) it attends audit committee meeting, as an observer and not as a member [extracted from 21.5].

+.

 Securities held by the DA

-2.22 A DA may hold securities in an applicant issuer for which listing is being sought.
-Disclosure of the number of securities, value and terms must be provided in the PLS.
+[consolidated in 2.18 and 2.19 above]

-2.23 Any dealings in securities in the applicant issuer by the DA (including by its employees and directors), must be announced as dealings in securities by directors in terms of Section 3.
+2.24 Any dealings in securities in the applicant issuer by the DA (including by its employees and directors), must be announced as dealings in securities by directors in terms of [Section 5].

-21.24 Trading in the applicant issuer’s securities held by the DA must be prohibited until the release of the first annual financial statements of the applicant issuer post listing.
-The DA may trade up to 50% of the securities held in the applicant issuer and the balance after the release of the next annual financial statements.
+[consolidated in 2.18 and 2.19 above]

 Penalties

-2.25 Where the JSE finds that any sponsor/DA contravened or failed to comply with the Requirements, the JSE may:
+2.25 Where the JSE finds that any sponsor/DA has contravened or failed to comply with the Requirements, the JSE may:

 (a) reprimand the sponsor/DA, privately or publicly;